 Before the auction starts, the auctioneer will often arrange one last open house inspection.
 At this time, at least 30 minutes before the beginning of the auction, your agent is required by law to display certain documentation at the location of the auction.
 The auctioneer must also make a general announcement before the auction starts detailing this information.

-Documentation required is:
+visit site Documentation required is:

 - documents detailing the laws applying to auctions in your state; and